sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Implementation of the (new in 2015) XeTeX \Ucharcat command in lua, for LuaTeX
+Short desc    : Implementation of the (new in 2015) XeTeX \Ucharcat command in lua, for LuaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package implements the \Ucharcat command for LuaLaTeX.
+Descript     : The package implements the \Ucharcat command for LuaLaTeX.
              : \Ucharcat is a new primitive in XeTeX, an extension of the
              : existing \Uchar command, that allows the specification of the
              : catcode as well as character code of the character token being